iNavFlight/OpenTX-Telemetry-Widget/README.md

 There are two branches:

 * master : EdgeTX only.
-The most stable.
+Obsolete.
-* edgeTX_and_openTX_compat : In theory, works on both EdgeTX and OpenTX.
-Less well tested.
+* edgeTX_and_openTX_compat : Should be working on both EdgeTX and OTX.

 Tested Platforms

 * TX16S, EdgeTX (both zip files)
 * Simulator.
-Both zip files tested on EdgeTX and OpenTX against TX16S.
+Both zip files tested on EdgeTX and OpenTX against TX16S, NV14 tested on EdgeTX/simulator.

 #### Installation

+* Remove the old extension files
 * Unzip the relevant release Zip file into the root of the SDcard (real or simulator image).

 #### In use